 - The time, place, and exact circumstances surrounding the claim

 - The name and address of person making the claim

 Aside from these three main factors, however, the rest of the claim will depend on your individual situation.
 If you wait too long to file and miss a filing deadline, you can lose your right to file a lawsuit completely.
 It’s imperative that you pay attention to specific county rules so you don’t make a mistake and risk losing or lowering your compensation.

 Once you’ve filed a claim, the insurance company will need to determine fault by conducting an investigation into the accident.
 This investigation will work to prove whether the driver was overworked, fatigued, intoxicated, not adequately trained, or some other reason that caused the accident.
 After fault is determined, your lawyer will navigate a settlement agreement and compensation plan.
 Then you can finally begin your road to healing.
-Contact the lawyers at Ciccarelli Law Offices today to get your lawsuit started on the right foot.
+Contact the Philadelphia personal injury lawyers at Ciccarelli Law Offices today to get your lawsuit started on the right foot.